Jefferson County New York assistance programs.

 Other assistance provided, based on resources, may include vouchers to the thrift store, gasoline vouchers for a medical appointment or job interview, help with prescription or baby formula for an overstretched family.
 Watertown Urban Mission is located at 247 Factory Street, Watertown, NY 13601.
 Phone (315) 782-8440.
 Read more Urban Mission of Watertown.

 Jefferson County resources and charities can offer rent or security deposit help.
 Any type of funding is limited, and often relies on annual federal government grants.
 If available, there is often priority for the most vulnerable, such as the elderly or disabled in the community.
-More information.
+Continue with rent assistance in Jefferson County area.

 Meals on Wheels Greater Watertown will provide home delivered meals for seniors as well as companionship.
 315-782-5555